1/80 Henry Street, Penrith NSW 2750

-People work with a support worker who will use their professional skills to listen and support them during regular visits in their home and local community.
+People work with a support worker who will use their professional skills to listen and support people them regular visits in their home and local community.

 Bridging and transition support

-Together with Nepean Blue Mountain Local Health District, we can support people who are being admitted to or are leaving hospital or a care unit.
+Together with the NSW government, we can support people who are being admitted to or are leaving hospital or a care unit.

 We help people to put together a plan to successfully transition back into the community and avoid a relapse.

 Our group programs support people to develop knowledge, skills and resources that are consistent with their personal goals and values.
-Neami Nepean - Penrith offers the group programs Flourish and the Optimal Health Program.
+Neami Central Coast offers the group programs Flourish and the Optimal Health Program.

-To be eligible for the Housing and Accommodation Support Initiative (HASI) program, people must be:
+To be eligible for the Housing and Accommodation Support Initiative (HASI) program, people must:

-- Diagnosed with having a mental illness and engaged with the Nepean Blue Mountains Mental Health Service
+- Be diagnosed with having a mental illness and engaged with the Nepean Blue Mountains Mental Health Service

-- Currently have a place of residence (or a pathway in place to achieve this)
+- Be currently have a place of residence (or a pathway in place to achieve this)